idossha/TI-CSC/README.md

 * In the main scripts all the automatic screenshot functions are commented out.
 If you wish to have those simply remove comments.

-* It is highly recommended before reexecuting analysis / optimization so clear or remove previous outputs.
+* It is highly recommended before re-executing analysis / optimization so clear or remove previous outputs.

 ---